ilanman/Rpres_ML_2/index.md

 # Kmeans
 <space>

-- Bisecting K means
+- Bisecting Kmeans
   - Split points into 2 clusters
     - Take cluster with largest SSE - split that into two clusters
-  - Rerun bisecting K mean on resulting clusters
+  - Rerun bisecting Kmeans on resulting clusters
   - Stop when you have K clusters
 - Less susceptible to initialization problems